 - Paper-based packets can spoil faster, although salt and granulated sugar do NOT go bad.
 Ground Pepper will lose flavor after 3 – 4 years as the oils dry out.

-- Vinegar is safe to consume indefinitely due to the acetic acid content, but the packaged salad vinegar will lose its peak flavor in as little as one year.
+- Vinegar is safe to consume indefinitely due to its acetic acid content, but the packaged salad vinegar will lose its peak flavor in as little as one year.

 - Honey does not spoil because of its high sugar and low moisture content.
 Make sure the honey is actual bee honey and not corn syrup.